Year end Get Together: Saturday, November 2, 2019, 6:30 pm

 We’ll also need donations to make this work.
 While this is a volunteer-led project, the management of a swarm of volunteers and a blizzard of data takes dedicated time from a part-time paid volunteer manager.
 We’re exploring different scenarios, but all will involve some cost.
 We hope that community members who value the ACFL will support this program both as volunteers and as donors.

-Jack Hartt has been hired to be our part-time volunteer coordinator and project liaison.
-You can contact him directly at email@example.com
+Jack Hartt is our part-time volunteer coordinator and project liaison.
+You can contact him directly at firstname.lastname@example.org

 This fall, we will have a second round of trailside cedar monitoring studies, photos taken in the 2016 burn area, and hopefully the beginning of a phenology study and a hydrology study.